 The upstairs level is the bar, Sinners & Saints which goes back to the building’s old religious roots.
 It’s a full bar with a signature cocktail menu with 10 drinks called the Ten Commandments.
 A huge mural on the center wall done by local artist Tony Achilles is his version of Dante’s Inferno.
 Other thematic elements include light fixtures from the old church, a bright mosaic behind the bar and a long ‘last supper’ type table acquired from a church in Denver.

 It’s a cozy space with several sofas, comfy chairs and high ceilings to enjoy some drinks and grub.
-The whole building and outside premises allow alcohol throughout, so you can take your drink with you to the game room, patio, food court, etc. Same goes for the food — you can take it up to the bar.
+The whole building and outside premises allow alcohol throughout, so you can take your drink with you to the game room, patio, food court, etc. The same goes for the food — you can take it up to the bar.

 There are several beers on tap that complement the Mexican and German food downstairs.
 Custom taps are even being made to further the religious theme, which will be wooden figures of angels and devils.
 The crew is also in talks with the Castle Rock Artist Cooperative to add even more art to the space.

-In addition, wine, and most importantly, craft cocktails are available that the bartenders say are based on accentuating the spirit of the drinks.
+In addition, wine, and most importantly, craft cocktails are available that the bartenders say is based on accentuating the spirit of the drinks.
 There is also an after-hours dessert and coffee menu featuring several types of cheesecake, espresso and some savory items.
 Here you can hang out and enjoy a pint of Bitburger or a nice gin gimlet, or take it with you on your travels through the market.

 A Bookstore and an Arcade